MSHA to Award $1 Million for Mine Safety Education and Training

 The Brookwood-Sago grants will honor 25 fallen Alabama and West Virginia miners.

-According to a news release, the MSHA has made up to $1 million available in grants for education and training programs that will help identify, avoid and prevent unsafe working conditions in and around the country's mines.
+The Mine Safety and Health Administration had made up to $1 million available in grants for education and training programs that will help identify, avoid, and prevent unsafe working conditions in and around the country's mines.

-According to the news release, each grant recipient will receive at least $50,000 up to a maximum of $250,000 based on milestones and availability.
+According to the agency's news release, each grant recipient will receive at least $50,000, up to a maximum of $250,000 based on milestones and availability.